Custom Tree Swing Installation

 What kinds of swings do you install?

-I install and service single- and double-rope swings as well as "Y" and "V" shaped swings that are suspended between two tall trees.
+We install and service single- and double-rope swings as well as "Y" and "V" shaped swings that are suspended between two tall trees.
 Another popular swing configuration is the Swurfer swing installed on a cable between two trees.

 How do you install the swing hardware?

-In short, I climb the tree using technical tree climbing gear that won't harm your tree.
+In short, we climb the tree using technical tree climbing gear that won't harm your tree.
 For the safety and longevity of the swing, the tree, and the swing users, the best way to install swing hardware is to:

 What about the swing seat?